 Carbon activation is a process of maximizing the number of pores to help in treating water by trapping all the contaminant molecules inside these pores.

-Notably, due to its large adsorption surface, activated carbon is commonly used in removing the harmful contaminants as well as extracting chlorine from water.
+Notably, due to its large adsorption surface, activated carbon is commonly used in removing harmful contaminants as well as extracting chlorine from water.

 Similarly, an activated carbon filter also ensures that the treated water has no awful odor and tastes much better than before.
 Simply, because contaminants and the amount of chlorine that causes the unpleasant smell are no more.